 - Bi-Color Models: The best option is a bi-color ring light that allows you to adjust the temperature, typically from a warm 3200K to a cool 5600K or higher.
 This lets you match the ambient light of your environment or create specific moods without using color gels.

-As professional portrait photographer David Chen notes, “A bi-color ring light is a game-changer.
+As professional portrait photographer David Chen notes, “A bi-color ring light is a major upgrade.
 The ability to match my light’s temperature to the sunset or the indoor lights of a studio gives me creative freedom and saves me a ton of time in post-production.”

 The Secret to True Colors: Color Rendering Index (CRI)